-The four package boilers would use the following pollution control measures:
+The Boiler 100 upgrade and the two new boilers would be designed with the following pollution control measures:

-- SCR and LNB for nitrogen oxide control; - Oxidation catalyst for carbon monoxide (CO) and volatile organic compound (VOC) control; - Natural gas which is lowest polluting fossil fuel; and - LSD (0.047% S) or ULSD (0.0015% S) for sulfur dioxide (SO2) and particulate control.
+- SCR and LNB for nitrogen oxide control; - Oxidation catalyst for CO and VOC control; - Natural gas which is lowest polluting fossil fuel; and - LSD (0.047% S) or ULSD (0.0015% S) for SO2 and particulate control.

-Emission estimates for Option 2 were developed for use in the emissions "netting" analysis (refer to section 6.3.19) and in the dispersion modeling analysis (performed using AERMOD, refer to section 6.3.20).
-These estimates accounted for fuel use (natural gas, LSD and ULSD for $PM{2.5}$), the addition of pollution controls, and the conversion of sulfur dioxide emissions to particulate sulfate and sulfuric acid.
+Emission estimates for Option 3A were developed for use in the emissions "netting" analysis (refer to section 7.4.19) and in the dispersion modeling analysis (performed using AERMOD, refer to section 7.4.20).
+These estimates accounted for fuel use (natural gas and LSD or ULSD), the addition of pollution controls, and the conversion of sulfur dioxide emissions to particulate sulfate and sulfuric acid.
 Emission factors for the boilers were derived from supplied vendor information, ENSR experience obtained through permitting other boiler projects, engineering judgment based on available information, and published emission factors (e.g., AP-42).
-A summary of the basis for emissions for Option 2 is presented in Table 6-2.
+A summary of the basis for emissions for Option 3A is presented for Boiler 100 and the two new package boilers in Table 7-2.